When We Are Closed

 If you are entitled to free prescriptions at the doctors, the pharmacies can also issue free prescriptions.

-The opening hours of our local Pharmacies are as follows (may be subject to change during seasonal/bank holiday periods – please check):
+The opening hours of our local Pharmacies are as follows (these may be subject to change especially during seasonal/bank holiday periods – please check):

 Mon – Fri